Beyond the Edge of Stability via Two-step Gradient Updates: Acknowledgements

 \section{Acknowledgements}

 We are grateful to Alex Damian, Zhengdao Chen, Zizhou Huang, Yifang Chen and Kaifeng Lyu for helpful conversations.
-This work is partially supported by the Alfred P. Sloan Foundation, NSF RI-1816753, NSF CAREER CIF 1845360, NSF CHS-1901091, Capital One, Samsung Electronics, and Schmidt Futures.
+This work was partially supported by the Alfred P. Sloan Foundation, NSF RI-1816753, NSF CAREER CIF 1845360, NSF CHS-1901091, Capital One and Samsung Electronics.
+This research also received support by the generosity of Eric and Wendy Schmidt by recommendation of the Schmidt Futures program.